Empagliflozin/linagliptin (By mouth)

 Empagliflozin (em-pa-gli-FLOE-zin), Linagliptin (lin-a-GLIP-tin)

-Treats type 2 diabetes and lowers the risk of death in patients with type 2 diabetes and heart disease.
+Treats type 2 diabetes and lowers the risk of death in patients with type 2 diabetes and heart or blood vessel disease.

 GlyxambiThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to empagliflozin or linagliptin.
+Do not use it if you had an allergic reaction to empagliflozin or linagliptin, or if you have severe kidney disease (including patients receiving dialysis).

 How to Use This Medicine: